stacymcauliffe/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 **Placeholder text**
 Placeholder text is text inside a form field that provides an example of the required or recommended format for text input.

 For example, placeholder text for a date might be _e.g.
-DD/MM/YYYY_.
+YYYY-MM-DD_.

 Use placeholder text when the requested data type might be unfamiliar or the field requires the user to provide data in a specific format.